Project-Moros/project-moros.github.io/README.md

 ## Logo?

 Here ya go:

 ![logo](/fav/android-chrome-512x512.png)

 ---

-## Why does it need to be unblockable
+## Why does it need to be unblockable?

+Well, in some places like schools who have internet filters that block "distracting" sites.
+So there are no websites you can't play games.
+That is why.

 <!-- School Filters Begone on September 1st (o_o*) -->